CharleneMcKeown/DevOps-and-Containers/README.md

 ## What is Azure DevOps?

-Azure DevOps (previously VSTS) is Microsoft's answer to DevOps, and is essentially a cloud service for collaborating on code development, from writing the first lines of code through to building it, testing it and deploying it to production.
+Azure DevOps (previously Visual Studio Team Services / VSTS) is Microsoft's answer to DevOps, and is essentially a cloud service for collaborating on code development, from writing the first lines of code through to building it, testing it and deploying it to production.

 <img src="screenshots\Azure_DevOps.png" alt="Azure DevOps" width=600px />